Continuing Education - Requirements

 Secondly, given the dynamic nature of the Pilates industry, it is imperative for Pilates professionals to go beyond entry-level and embrace the cutting edge of scientific understanding and validation of the Pilates Method; to stay abreast of the development in the field in order to stay competitive; and to broaden their skill set with a variety of approaches including training beyond the Pilates paradigm in order to enhance their capacity to work with a variety of clients including special populations.

 The current certification renewal requirements were adopted in 2005.
 It was determined that a two-year cycle and a minimum of 16 CEC’s were appropriate to ensure that PMA-certified professionals remain current with the best practice guidelines, specific knowledge, skills, and abilities, in consideration of the expansion of the Pilates field.

-- All 16 CECs may be earned by taking PMA approved workshops
+- All 16 CECs may be earned by taking approved workshops

 Approved coursework is determined to be either Pilates content or 'Complementary content’

-- Up to 8 CECs may be earned through PMA approved Distance Learning (Online, DVD, Audio or Home Study) workshops
+- Up to 12 CECs may be earned through approved Distance Learning (Online, DVD, Audio or Home Study) workshops

-- 3 CECs may be earned by taking or renewing a CPR course
+- 3 CECs may be earned by taking or renewing a live CPR course.

 - 6 CECs for Peer reviewed or published research